-The Mzansi Women’s Film Festival (MWFF) is a platform for women filmmakers showcasing films by women and about women.
-Established in 2014, this annual festival is held the first weekend in August – Women’s Month in South Africa.
-Submissions close 31 May 2017.
+Mzansi Womens Film Festival (MWFF) is a platform to empower women filmmakers by showcasing films by women and about women.
+Established in Johannesburg in 2014, this annual festival is held the first weekend in August, Womens Month in South Africa.

 - next ›